MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 As Large Language Models increasingly mediate **mapping, navigation, travel, and urban decision-making**, a critical question emerges:

-> **How do AI systems “see” cities — and whose places become visible or invisible as a result?**
+> **How do AI systems “see” cities—and whose places become visible or invisible as a result?**

 This project investigates whether multimodal LLMs:
 - replicate known human spatial biases,